SIWAKSH/SIWAKSH/README.md

 - 👋 Hi, I’m @SIWAKSH
 - 👀 I’m interested in web designing and development
 - 🌱 I’m currently learning python and reat js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web designing
 - 📫 I'm on socail plateform like insta(@aksh509) and github(@SIWAKSH)